St Columba Church of Scotland, Glasgow

-St Columba's Church is a Church of Scotland Parish church that serves a Gaelic congregation in Glasgow.
+St Columba's Church is a Church of Scotland Parish church that used to serve a Gaelic congregation in Glasgow until its closure in 2021.

 History

 The Church of Scotland congregation of St Columba in Glasgow dates back to 1770.
 It was established to cater for the spiritual needs of the large number of Gaelic speakers from the Highlands and Islands of Scotland settling in Glasgow in search of employment.
-The church still has a weekly Sunday service in Gaelic, as well as weekly services in English.
+Until 2020, the church still had a weekly Sunday service in Gaelic, as well as weekly services in English.

 Shortly before leaving Scotland to permanently emigrate to South Africa in 1903, Mull-born Gaelic poet Duncan Livingstone carved the inscription Tigh Mo Chridhe, Tigh Mo Gràidh ("House of My Heart, House of My Love") on the lintel of the main door of the church.

-The current church building in Glasgow's St Vincent Street was opened on Saturday 17 September 1904, and is built in the Gothic Revival style.
-It was designed by architects Tennant and Burke and is now protected as a category B listed building.
-Because of its size and association with Gaeldom and the Gaelic language it is also popularly known as the Highland Cathedral.
+The church building in Glasgow's St Vincent Street was opened on Saturday 17 September 1904, and is built in the Gothic Revival style.
+It was designed by architects Tennant and Burke and was protected as a category B listed building starting in 1970.
+In 2022, its listing was upgraded to category A. Because of its size and association with Gaeldom and the Gaelic language it is also popularly known as the Highland Cathedral.

 Past ministers have included two former Moderators of the General Assembly: the Very Rev. Dr. Norman MacLeod (minister 1835-1862) and husband of poetess Agnes Maxwell MacLeod, in 1836; and the Very Reverend Dr Alexander MacDonald (minister 1929-1954) in 1948.

+On 16 February 2023 the congregation of St. Columba Church of Scotland was linked with the congregation of Blawarthill Parish Church of Scotland, with all future services to be held at Blawarthill Parish Church.
+The church building had not been in use since 2021 because of safety concerns.
+It was put up for sale by the Church of Scotland in 2022.
+The building was sold in 2023.

+The congregation and Blawarthill Parish Church were linked with Jordanhill Parish Church on 25 September 2025.